HappyGnome/DCS_Scripts/HeLMS Readme.md

 **Example:**  `helms.dynamic.respawnMEGroupsInZone("zone1", true, coalition.side.RED)` respawns and activates all mission groups in zone called "zone1"

 ### Despawn units from zone
-`helms.dynamic.despawnMEGroupsInZone` destroy all groups in mission whose spawn point is inside a circular trigger zone.
+`helms.dynamic.despawnMEGroupsInZone` destroy all groups in mission whose spawn point is inside a circular or quad trigger zone.
 NOTE: Client and player groups CAN be despawned by this method.

  Usage: `helms.dynamic.despawnMEGroupsInZone(<zoneName>, <coalition>, <includeStatic>)`